 You should write a paragraph that states what position you're applying for and includes a statement that clearly shows why you are applying for this specific role in this specific company.
 Try to show some enthusiasm to stand out.

 This second part of your text should focus on your background.
 You don't need to dive too deep into your background, but you should include key points like achievements, skills, and specialties that might be suited or useful for this role in the company.

 Try to include keywords that can be found from the actual job description to your resume to stand out more.
 A lot of cover letters etc are identified and read by robots and software first, so being able to include a few of these in the text will help you get picked.

-For the last advice regarding your background, remember to include your most recent (one or two is just fine) professions and experiences you've gained.
+For the last piece of advice regarding your background, remember to include your most recent (one or two is just fine) professions and experiences you've gained.

 This is the tricky part.
 To capture the attention of the company you should recap the reason you are applying for the role and why you would be the best pick.
 Keep this part short and always remember to mention you look forward to hearing from the employer with the next steps.

 The final step is to signup with your name and closing line.
 The closing line can be anything from "Sincerely" to "Many thanks" to pretty much anything you see fit.